Pepper-Targaryen/ICT-Project3/Paper/Review/A Cross Platform Intrusion Detection System using Inter Server Communication Technique.md

 sensitive data from the database of compromised sites.
 XSS involves execution of script or malicious code on the user’s web browser thus allowing access to any cookies, sessions etc.
 It contains the following fi ve phases:
-(a) Detection intrusion by PHPIDS APIs.
+* Detection intrusion by PHPIDS APIs.
-(b) Preventing the attacks using IDS.
+* Preventing the attacks using IDS.
-(c) Logging the attacks into Database.
+* Logging the attacks into Database.
 It contains id, server, language, database, and label of vulnerability.
 It can also include timestamps.
-(d) Mining the web log using tree traversal.
+* Mining the web log using tree traversal.
-(e) Generate report.
+* Generate report.

 ## Advantages: